Teach Yourself The@tre

 We call it the@tre.

 We're not talking 'pre-recorded' or delayed streaming where you can't sense the audience.

 We mean performances where the audience that day changes the performance that day.

 The very essence of theatre.

-Here are four options for making the world your stage.
+Here are the options we offer for making the world your stage.